-One of the most common pieces of feedback we heard from first-time attendees of the recently completed 14th annual Compliance Week conference in Washington D.C. was that they wished they had discovered our three-day GRC-palooza sooner.
+One of the most common pieces of feedback we heard from first-time attendees of the recently completed 14th national Compliance Week conference in Washington D.C. was that they wished they had discovered our three-day GRC-palooza sooner.

 Why?
 Often, professionals from particular industries every year will reflexively book conferences or events that are hyper-specific to their jobs, with the idea that learning about new regulations or best practices in their areas of specialty is the best use of their valuable time.
 What that creates, though, is an echo chamber of sorts, where you see the same people, listen to the same voices, review the same topics, year after year.